 Tell me the difference – Precision vs Jazz bass

 The difference between the Precision vs Jazz bass is simple to explain aesthetically.
-Both basses are made almost the same but have very specific advantages to them and this is where the distinction lies.
-We go into the details further down the post.
-The answer though, may surprise you.
+Both basses are made almost the same but have very specific advantages to them.
+This is where the distinction lies and we go into the details further down the post.
+The main differences are as follows.

-- They have different pickups (Split coil and Single coil)
+- They have different pickup systems (Split coil humbucker and Single coils)

-- Their neck widths are different (Jazz basses have a smaller width)
+- Their neck widths are different sizes (Jazz basses have a smaller width)